 Now we're at TransIP, because we wanted to consolidate our services (domain and VPS basically).
 TransIP has a totally different vibe: they throw Debian at you, and you're left to do all the heavy lifting yourself.
-Behold that dreaded curses installer (no kidding!) which has you walk through the installation steps manually, as if you were installing it onto a physical machine.
+Behold that dreaded curses installer (no kidding!) which has you walking through the installation steps manually, as if you were installing it onto a physical machine.
 Everything's virtualised, so why does TransIP not offer a clean, prepped image?
 Literally nothing has been preconfigured.
 This also means 'resetting' your VPS means you literally get to reinstall your OS and turn all the nuts and bolts again.
 OVH, in contrast, would prep a new image, and e-mail you the new temporary root password.
 Nothing like that with TransIP.
 It also turns out they block outgoing SMTP traffic (port 25), and some other related ports (465 and 587); that certainly thwarts the occasional spammer.
 You can enable those ports 17 days after you paid your first invoice.

 TransIP also suffers from the same bug that plagued OVH's console - if you use anything else than a UK/US QWERTY layout, you're pretty much shafted when you try using it.
 I think OVH has fixed this (I haven't needed their console for a while), but TransIP is testing an update to their noVNC console and hasn't pushed the fix yet.
 So if you're using any special characters in your passwords, you're limited to the rescue mode, which boots a basic Linux environment where you can mount your root partition and manually change the password to something viable with a QWERTY layout.
 Very clumsy, unfortunately.
 It's a bit ironic these problems exist altogether, since OVH is a French company (and the French use AZERTY); TransIP is a Dutch company and the Netherlands mostly use a QWERTY layout very similar to the US/UK one.